BEEF LIVER BALLS

 The long format Roo Jerky strip is here.

-Why dogs taste buds evolved to detect and ENJOY meat and water.
+Why do dogs have taste buds evolved to detect and ENJOY meat and water.

 It is well known through gene analysis, that domestic dogs evolved from grey wolves in China about 20,000 years ago.
 This is believed to have occurred by man purposefully domesticating dogs to assist in manual labor.

 The great debate about dog food requirements has largely been high-jacked by dog food companies who make a lot more money by making dog food mostly out of grain and vegetables.